-We’re looking forward to seeing more of Jack’s adventures and hearing about his time exploring, I hope this edition of Twelve Frames gives you an equally as fervid desire to get out of town and into the sea as it did I.
+We’re looking forward to seeing more of Jack’s adventures and hearing about his time exploring.
+I hope this edition of Twelve Frames gives you an equally fervid desire to get out of town and into the sea as it did me.

 As always, kick back, sit down with your avocado toast and take five minutes for some inspiration.
 Enjoy Twelve Frames with Jack Brookes.

 In your own words, what do you do?

 Be sarcastic and take photos.